Eagle Lake RV Resort

 It is a shallow launch into a shallow lake.
 It is concrete, and there is no point backing your vehicle off the launch.
 It is a sand bottomed lake, so does not get deeper for quite a ways, and you will likely get stuck.
 Tow trucks to get your vehicle out of the lake are expensive.

-In 2015, shallow-hulled craft up to 14 feet deep were getting in.
 Deep V hulls generally do not launch well here.
 It helps if you have a tilt trailer or rollers with larger boats.

 We do not bring in heavy equipment to dig out a launching trough, as the sand just settles back in.
 When we tried it many years ago, we dug a 4 foot wide trench, 8 feet long, and it silted back in within 48 hours.